neil-unomaha/CIF_CYBR_8950/finalreport.md

 It should be noted that this is a limited view of the network traffic.
 Malicious traffic can vary on a day-by-day basis.
 This was a 2.5-hour capture of traffic.
 If the report was over a day or even a week, the results could be more impactful.

 ## Install Instructions
-A github repository containing only materials needed for installation has been created: https://github.com/Jacksonurrutia/CIF-V4-PALO
+A Github repository containing only materials needed for installation has been created: https://github.com/Jacksonurrutia/CIF-V4-PALO